Semi-empirical Calculations with xTB

 )

-With a simple geometry optimization, there is no guarantee of obtaining a minimum on the potential energy surface; a converged structure can also be a saddle point.
+With a simple geometry optimization, there is no guarantee to obtain a minimum on the potential energy surface; a converged structure can also be a saddle point.
 Vibrational frequencies need to be calculated for a full characterization.
 Only if all of them are non-negative, a minimum has been found.

 If imaginary frequencies are found, a displacement along the associated normal mode is a good starting point for a new optimization.
 In difficult cases, optimizations followed by frequency calculations may need to be repeated multiple times in order to find a genuine local minimum.

 Such a composite calculation is provided by HQS Molecules with the opt_with_hess function.
 It repeats the Hessian and optimization calculations until no imaginary frequencies are found.
-If the maximum number of restarts (indicated by the max_restarts keyword, 4 by default) is reached without converging to a minimum, an exception is raised.
+If the maximum number of restarts (indicated by the max_restarts keyword, 4 by default) is reached without converging to a minimum, an exception is raised by default.
+The latter behavior can be altered by setting fail_with_saddle to False, in which case the non-converged trajectory is returned together with the Hessian result from the lowest-energy structure.
+The latter can be obtained from the lowest property and can be used for a successive calculation.

 Input